How Financial Aid Works

 - Be registered with the Selective Service, if applicable.

 - Apply early.
 An early start will leave time to collect information, ask questions and solve problems.

 - Read instructions and follow directions carefully making sure all documents submitted are complete, accurate and contain required signatures.

 - Print your name and Social Security number on all documents submitted.

 - Make copies of all documents including all correspondence with your lender or school and keep them in a financial aid file.

-- Mail all tax forms and other documents to the Financial Aid Office even if you apply online.
+- Mail all tax return transcripts and other documents to the Financial Aid Office.